 TIP: To expand your creativity, remember to use these techniques:

-What if?
-And be provocative.
+• What if?
+Generate unexpected scenarios and be provocative.
 Always create with the users in mind.
-Propose various stories and scenarios of life.
-That’s how your sketches will have meaning and will give Life to your imagination.
+That’s how your sketches will have meaning and will give life to your imagination.

-Digital art vs conventional sketching… What is your opinion on the differences and advantages of both?
+2. Digital Art vs Conventional Sketching.
+What is your opinion on the differences and advantages of both?

 To me, both are essential for the design industry, and the trend goes like that: